Step by step Analytic models creation and usage

 Column Caption and Description

-While defining data for the analytic model, optionally click on the column name and set its caption (if it should be different from source) and Column Description.
+While defining data for the analytic model, optionally click on the column name and set its caption (if it should be different from the source) and Column Description.

 Format Values